 For waterfall lovers, you’ll want to head right for Takakkaw Falls.
 Fed by the Daly Glacier and plunging nearly 850 feet over the cliff’s edge, this is truly an amazing sight to be seen.

-Stop 3: Lake Louise
+Stop 3: Lake Louise and Moraine Lake

 A Vancouver to Calgary road trip itinerary would not be complete without a stop at this iconic spot.
-Lake Louise is located in Banff National Park and a must-visit spot on anyone’s Canadian bucket list.
+Lake Louise is located in Banff National Park and is a must-visit spot on anyone’s Canadian bucket list.

 The town itself is relatively small, which is fine because you’ll want to get out and explore all the natural wonder that waits for you here.

-First and the most highly sought after spot to check out is the lake itself.
+The first and the most highly sought after spot to check out is the lake itself.
 Lake Louise is one of the most iconic views in the Rockies and no matter the weather it is always a stunner.

 In the summer months, you can rent boats and go for a paddle.
 The earlier the better for this one as it’s such a peaceful place to be before the crowds arrive.